w3f/General-Grants-Program/grants/targeted/wasm-verification.md

 ### Deliverables

--   K specifications of one core Substrate runtime module for Polkadot which is <100 lines of Rust.
+-   K specifications of selected core Substrate runtime modules for Polkadot.
--   Integration of the K specifications into the Polkadot CI system.
+-   Integration with KWasm to be able to execute Wasm transactions on the Polkadot network.
+-   Setup a conformance testing harness between Substrate implementation of Polkadot and KPolkadot.
--   Transfer of knowledge on how to maintain and write K specifications to Polkadot developers.
+-   Transfer of knowledge to Polkadot devs regarding writing and maintaining K specifications.

 ### Milestones

 -   *(2 weeks)*
-    Meet with Polkadot devs to learn about the core Polkadot modules and select one module which:
+    Meet with Polkadot devs to learn about the core Polkadot modules and select several modules which:

-    a.  is important from a security standpoint due to widespread use,
+    a.  are important from a security standpoint due to widespread use, and
-    b.  is largely frozen in its intended behavior, and
+    b.  are largely frozen in their intended behavior.
-    c.  is ideally <100 lines of Rust source code.

     Agree on the behaviors that need to be specified (as semi-formal English spec).

 -   *(6 weeks)*
-    Develop the K specification of the selected runtime module, weekly meetings (or more frequently) with Polkadot devs to keep them updated and have them learn how to maintain and write K specifications.
+    Develop the K specification of the selected runtime modules, weekly meetings (or more frequently) with Polkadot devs to keep them updated and have them learn how to maintain and write K specifications.
     Produce documentation describing the specification, including the high-level English specification and arguments that the K specification is a refinement of the English specification.

 -   *(1 week)*
-    Integrate the developed specifications into the Polkadot CI system.
-    Note that we will setup the CI integration, then we will discuss with the Polkadot devs how it should be enabled.
-    It may be prudent to minimize maintenance overhead by updating the specification less frequently than every PR (instead updating it on a larger release cycle).
+    Set up testing harness for ensuring conformance between Substrate and KPolkadot.
+    We will setup CI integration on the KPolkadot repository, so that it will run on updates to KPolkadot.
+    This will provide some guarantee that the specification is "correct" (that is, that it agrees with the Substrate implementation).

 ## Additional Information

 -   What work has been done so far?

-    None.
+    Most of the KWasm specification (finishing underway).

 -   Are there are any teams who have already contributed (financially) to the project?